moy/piwigo-random/README.md

 =============

 * Download `piwigo-random-backend.php` and put it on a webserver able to execute PHP.
+Create a file named prb-settings.php (you may use [prb-settings.php.example](prb-settings.php.example) as a template).
 Edit the file and change `$site` to your piwigo URL.

 * On the site where you want to incorporate images, add the following code snippet (change the `src=` field to point to your own `piwigo-random-backend.php`):